 When the weather gets cold, soup is on our menu!
 We eat it for dinner and the leftovers for lunches.

 January is a great month to start planning a trip for the coming year.
 A weekend getaway, a cruise, or a trip to far-flung places.
 It’s fun to experience new places and see new things!

 I love to travel by train!
 It’s so romantic!
 So I’m hoping Bobby will say yes to a trip out west by rail!

 Start A New Hobby Or Pick Up An Old One

 I’m looking forward to spending some evenings painting this year.
 Time got away from me in 2023.
 I did not pick up a paintbrush!
 I said that last year as well.

 Do you have a hobby that brings you joy?
 Or is there something you always wanted to do?
 Schedule it and spend time developing your skills.

 Instead of sitting around the house, start a club with a few friends!

-I remember my parents were in a card club for years and years and as the kids got older and so did they the club morphed into a ski club (although no one skied) and then a game club and others.
+I remember my parents were in a card club for years and years, and as the kids got older and so did they the club morphed into a ski club (although no one skied) and then a game club.